 Cobalt

-Cobalt is omnipresent in modern technology.
-It's even said to be the new oil.
+Le cobalt is ubiquitous in modern technology.
+It is even said to be the new oil.

 Cobalt has a long industrial history and a wide range of uses.
-Today, it's a metal found in everything from aircraft engines to lithium-ion batteries, including those used in electric vehicles.
-Currently, most cobalt is used in portable consumer electronics such as cell phones, laptops and tablets, all of which are powered by lithium-ion batteries.
+Today, it is a metal found in everything from aircraft engines to lithium-ion batteries, including those used in electric vehicles.
+Currently, most cobalt is used in portable consumer electronics such as mobile phones, laptops and tablets, all of which are powered by lithium-ion batteries.

 Cobalt